 For CorrCA, ISC values were computed and averaged across all test segments.
-Significance was assessed using phase scrambling \cite{prichard1994generating}.
-For each participant, the phase of every channel’s Fourier coefficients was randomized while preserving the amplitude spectrum, thereby disrupting temporal correlations while maintaining the original power spectrum.
-ISC was then recomputed on these phase-scrambled data (500 times per fold), and the significance threshold was set at the 97.5th percentile of the resulting null distribution, corresponding to a two-sided test with $\alpha = 0.05$.
+Significance was assessed using a permutation test analogous to the MM-decoding null.
+For each participant, the EEG time series was circularly shifted by a random offset to disrupt the cross-subject temporal alignment while preserving the temporal structure and marginal statistics within each participant's data.
+ISC was then recomputed on these permuted data (500 permutations per fold, yielding 3500 total permutations), and the significance threshold was set at the 97.5th percentile of the resulting null distribution, corresponding to a two-sided test with $\alpha = 0.05$.